gvvaughan/bootstrap/README.md

-1. If your project already uses [GNU Gnulib], then you can add this entire repository as a submodule in the `gl` directory, and use that as an override directory by setting `local_gl_dir=gl` in your project's `bootstrap.conf`.
-Initialise your actual bootstrap script from the subproject with `gl/build-aux/inline-source gl/build-aux/bootstrap.in > bootstrap`.
+1. If your project already uses [GNU Gnulib], then you can add this entire repository as a submodule in the `gl` directory, and use that as an override directory by setting `local_gl_dir=gl`, and adding `bootstrap` to `gnulib_modules` in your project's `bootstrap.conf`.

+   Initialise your actual bootstrap script from the subproject with:

+      gl/build-aux/inline-source gl/build-aux/bootstrap.in > bootstrap

    The resulting script will then keep track of changes to the subproject and warn you of upstream changes.